When Will My Son Start Nursery?

 2. Health & Safety

 Parents often worry about their child’s health and safety in a nursery setting.
 To ensure peace of mind, check if the nursery maintains proper hygiene, follows strict safety protocols, and has a clear medical emergency plan.
-Visiting the facility, understanding their health policies, and speaking to caregivers can help alleviate concerns.
+Visiting the setting, understanding their health policies, and speaking to staff can help alleviate concerns.

 3. Will My Child Adjust?